abilokonsky/msds_practicum/README.md

 HDR's are 100's of MB's and can be sourced from a websearch.
 I've linked my source in the attribution page.
 Textures can be png's or jpegs you want to cover the model with.

+Reccommend visiting a tutorial via Zumo-Labs.
+Linked in Attribution.

 ![Screenshot from 2024-05-01 20-42-32](https://github.com/abilokonsky/msds_practicum/assets/62521066/ca005dd1-9173-449a-929a-12cf8554cd90)